Bishop Justus Church of England School

 Bishop Justus Church of England School is a mixed secondary school and sixth form in the Bromley area of the London Borough of Bromley, England.

 The school was first established in 2004, and is the only non-selective Church of England secondary school in Bromley under the direction of the Diocese of Rochester.
-The school also has a specialism in music.

-Bishop Justus School was converted to academy status in February 2012, and was previously under the direct control of Bromley London Borough Council.
-The school continues to coordinate with Bromley London Borough Council for admissions.
+Bishop Justus School was converted to academy status in February 2012, and was previously under the direct control of the London Borough of Bromley.
+The school continues to coordinate with the London Borough of Bromley for admissions.